Kmeakin/walrus-report/src/20-reference.md

-  calculate the string's length will blindly continue searching past the end of the string and either return an overestimate of the string's length (if a null character belonging to a nearby object in memory is found), or else cause a memory protection fault if the search crosses over into priveleged or nonexistant memory.
+  calculate the string's length will blindly continue searching past the end of the string and either return an overestimate of the string's length (if a null character belonging to a nearby object in memory is found), or else cause a memory protection fault if the search crosses over into privileged or un-mapped memory.
 Since a primary aim of Walrus is that it should be impossible for normal code to produce undefined behaviour or violate memory safety, this makes null-terminated strings an unacceptable representation.

 String literals are given by enclosing the text within double-quotes.
-As with `Char` literals, the contents may be entered verbatim, by giving the Unicode Code Point, or by using backslash shorthands:
+As with `Char` literals, the contents may be entered verbatim, by giving the Unicode Code Point, or by using the backslash shorthand:

 ```
 "Hello, world!\n"          // A timeless greeting